 - Bank Interest: add the Gross Bank Interest and Tax paid on that interest to the relevant box.

-- Sole-trade Profit: This box should be used if you carry out any work as a Sole Trader, this does not include any profits from your limited company (your income from company profit is usually taken as a dividend).
+- Sole trade Profit: This box should be used if you carry out any work as a Sole Trader, this doesn’t include any profits from your limited company (your income from company profit is usually taken as a dividend).

 - Other Income: Add any other income, such as profits from property rental, or interest received without tax deducted.